mooogah/bullying-wiki/README.md

 ### Acknowledgements

-Shoutout Hannes for doing the styling and base JavaScript and HTML.
+Shoutout Hannes for doing some styling and base HTML.
 Cool guy.

 [^1]: Documentation was partially written by ChatGPT.